CLICK HERE TO RENT THE FILM

 Over five years, Bears of Durango has grown from a short film to a feature-length documentary.
 Accolades and awards received at every festival at which the film has played are indications that the story has great potential to impact viewers far and wide.

-NATIONAL TELEVISION UNDERWRITERS NEEDED
+NATIONAL TELEVISION

 INDIVIDUAL, TAX-DEDUCTIBLE DONATIONS